OXAUDIT/OXAudit/README.md

-Certainly!
-Here’s the section with "cutting-edge" replaced with a synonym:

----

 OXAUDIT: Smart Contract Static Analysis Tool

 OXAUDIT is an advanced static analysis tool tailored for Solidity smart contracts, designed to enhance the security and efficiency of Ethereum-based applications.
 Built with a focus on precision, speed, and ease of integration, OXAUDIT enables developers to proactively identify and address vulnerabilities, improve code clarity, and optimize performance.
 Leveraging its modular architecture, OXAUDIT integrates seamlessly into CI/CD pipelines and provides flexible options for detecting a wide array of common smart contract security issues.